 EERE Exchange is designed to enforce the deadlines specified in this FOA.
 The "Apply" and "Submit" buttons will automatically disable at the defined submission deadlines.
-Should applicants experience problems with Exchange, the following information may be helpful: Applicants that experience issues with submission PRIOR to the FOA deadline: In the event that an Applicant experiences technical difficulties with a submission, the Application should contact the Exchange helpdesk for assistance (EERE-ExchangeSupport@hq.doe.gov).
+Should applicants experience problems with Exchange, the following information may be helpful.

+Applicants that experience issues with submission PRIOR to the FOA deadline: In the event that an applicant experiences technical difficulties with a submission, the Application should contact the Exchange helpdesk for assistance (EERE-ExchangeSupport@hq.doe.gov).
 The Exchange helpdesk and/or the EERE Exchange system administrators will assist Applicants in resolving issues.

-Applicants that experience issue with submissions that result in late submissions: In the event that an Applicant experiences technical difficulties so severe that they are unable to submit their application by the deadline, the Applicant must contact the Exchange helpdesk for assistance (EERE-ExchangeSupport@hq.doe.gov).
-The Exchange helpdesk and/or the EERE Exchange system administrators (EERE-ExchangeSupport@hq.doe.gov) will assist the Applicant in resolving all issues (including finalizing submission on behalf of and with the Applicant's concurrence).
-PLEASE NOTE, however, that Applicants who are unable to timely submit their application due to their waiting until the last hour when network traffic is at its heaviest to submit their materials will not be able to use this process.
+Applicants that experience issue with submissions that result in late submissions: In the event that an applicant experiences technical difficulties so severe that they are unable to submit their application by the deadline, the applicant should contact the Exchange helpdesk for assistance (EERE-ExchangeSupport@hq.doe.gov).
+The Exchange helpdesk and/or the EERE Exchange system administrators will assist the applicant in resolving all issues (including finalizing submission on behalf of and with the applicant's concurrence).
+PLEASE NOTE, however, those applicants who are unable to submit their application on time due to their waiting until the last minute when network traffic is at its heaviest to submit their materials will not be able to use this process.

-B. APPLICATION FORMS
+B. Application Forms

 The application forms and instructions are available on EERE Exchange.
-To access these materials, go to https://eere-exchange.energy.gov and select the appropriate funding opportunity number.
+To access these materials, go to https://EERE-Exchange.energy.gov and select the appropriate funding opportunity number.

 Note: The maximum file size that can be uploaded to the EERE Exchange website is 10MB.
 Files in excess of 10MB cannot be uploaded, and hence cannot be submitted for review.
-If a file exceeds 10MB but is still within the maximum page limit specified in the FOA it must be broken into parts and denoted to that effect.
+If a file exceeds 10MB but is still within the maximum page limit specified in the FOA, it must be broken into parts and denoted to that effect.
 For example: